Title: Dangerous Liaisons

 Director Stephen Frears is a polymorphous journeyman, but falls shy of distinctiveness (usually his works are more actor-driven vehicles, to wit, THE QUEEN 2006, MRS. HENDERSON PRESENTS 2005, DIRTY PRETTY THINGS 2002, THE GRIFTERS 1990), in this periodic sex drama, mostly indoor tableaux, Frears relies on his Oscar-calibre cast to enrich the sentimental spectacle.

-Close and Pfeiffer are pitch-perfect as the antithesis of women, a feline matriarch vs. an innocent victim (a similar situation in Iain Softley’s UK-based period melodrama THE WINGS OF THE DOVE 1997), both have their Oscar-worthy meaty baits up their sleeves, Close has honed up to a magnificent breakdown scene, a theatre-exiting drama and a make-up removing curtain call all near the end; while Pfeiffer’s role has an inherent affinity resonating with the audience merely by the wretched prey default.
+Close and Pfeiffer are pitch-perfect as the antithesis of women, a feline matriarch vs. an innocent victim (a similar situation in Iain Softley’s UK-based period melodrama THE WINGS OF THE DOVE 1997), both have their Oscar-worthy meaty baits up their sleeves, Close has honed up to a magnificent breakdown scene, an exuenting stance and a make-up removing curtain call all near the end; while Pfeiffer’s role has an inherent affinity resonating with the audience merely by the wretched prey default.

-So, put the film into the context of 21 century, the film and its story might sounds mawkish and theatrical, but still we have a Chinese version this year by South Korean director Jin-ho Hur, starring a stellar Chinese-Korean cast, Ziyi Zhang, Dong-gun Jang and Cecilia Cheung, but after watching this Hollywood version, I think I should skip the new version in case of a worse exploitation may make me sick to the hilt.
+So, put the film into the context of 21 century, the film and its story might sounds mawkish and theatrical, but still we have a Chinese version this year by South Korean director Hur Jin-ho, starring a stellar Chinese-Korean cast, Zhang Ziyi, Jang Dong-gun and Cecilia Cheung, but after watching this Hollywood version, I think I should skip the new version in case of a worse exploitation may make me sick to the hilt.